About the author

 Make sure you submit your required pay data reporting before the California pay data reporting due date in 2025 to avoid these penalties!

-We hope this article has helped you understand the updated requirements for California pay data reporting in 2025.
+We hope this article has helped you understand the updated requirements for CA pay data reporting in 2025.

 The right accounting tools can make filing reports like this one so much easier.
-Take a look at Wrapbook’s new production accounting features to see how our tools can help your team collect, organize, and process data!
-To see our real-time capabilities, you can also watch a demo.
+Take a look at Wrapbook’s robust reporting features to see how our tools can help your team collect, organize, and process data in real time!